 Mr Jumeau’s practice focuses solely on complex nasal reconstruction, often following previous surgery or significant trauma.
 He has experience with nasal reconstruction in athletes (NRL, Basketball, Netball, MMA/UFC, Boxing, national swimmers, track).
 Total structural loss, septal perforations, significant external deformity and dramatic functional airway compromise all fall under his scope of practice.
 He has performed over 350 costal cartilage rhinoplasties.

 A large part of his practice is also cosmetic rhinoplasty (female and male of all ages).
 Mr Jumeau teaches and operates publically at The Alfred and Royal Melbourne Hospitals.
 He is very active academically in rhinoplasty, attending and presenting at national webinars and regularly travelling nationally and internationally to visit colleagues and attend conferences.

 Mr Jumeau worked in both public and private practice in ENT, Head and Neck Surgery for 14 years in Cairns, North Queensland as the primary provider of ENT services to the region.
 This strong background in rural generalist ENT surgery garnered excellent experience in otology (ear), rhinology (nasal airway and sinus surgery) and paediatric ENT surgery.

-Over the past 3 years, Mr Jumeau has had the pleasure of working regularly with Professor Anthony Holmes (Craniofacial Surgeon, Royal Childrens’ Hospital) with whom he shares a passion and structural philosophy for rhinoplasty/ complex nasal reconstruction.
-The opportunity to work full time with Professor Holmes in the office and operating room was a major factor in Mr Jumeau’s decision to relocate back to Melbourne from Cairns (Commencing Feb 2019) that Professor Holmes offered for him to join his private practice.
+Over the past 3 years, Mr Jumeau has had the pleasure of regularly working with Professor Anthony Holmes (Craniofacial Surgeon, Royal Children’s’ Hospital) with whom he shares a passion and structural philosophy for rhinoplasty/complex nasal reconstruction.
+The opportunity to work full time with Professor Holmes in the office and operating room was a major factor in Mr Jumeau’s decision to relocate back to Melbourne from Queensland.

 Over the years, Mr Jumeau has done quite a bit of remote Australian and international ENT service work for the Pacific Islands Project through the College of Surgeons and AusAID.
 These trips have been to Micronesia and several visits to the Solomons as well as many years of work and over two dozen week-long visits to Weipa, Cooktown and Thursday Island up in Cape York through Queensland Health.
 Through these visits and his main base in Far North Queensland, Mr Jumeau has good ENT experience in Indigenous Australian health.
 Dr Jumeau has also made several health aide visits to Seychelles at the request of their Minister of Health over the years.